portsoc/eslint-config-portsoc/README.md

 env:
   browser: true
 ```

-To achieve the same using `package.json` add the following:
+To achieve all the above using `package.json` add the following:

 ```json
   "eslintConfig": {
     "extends": "portsoc",